Check if you're registered

 First, request an absentee ballot.
 You can do so by either filling out the North Carolina Absentee Ballot Request form and mailing or emailing it to your county board of elections, or you can request it online through the North Carolina State Board of Elections' Absentee Ballot Request Portal.

 Once your absentee ballot arrives, complete it in the presence of a witness, seal your completed ballot, and have both you and your witness sign it.
-Then you can either turn in your ballot by dropping it off at your county board of elections, mailing it with a first-class stamp, or dropping it off at an early voting site during the early voting period from October 15th through October 31st.
-For the 2020 election, the North Carolina State Board of Elections recommends that mailed-in absentee ballots be mailed by October 27th.
+Then you can either turn in your ballot by dropping it off at your county board of elections, mailing it with a first-class stamp, or dropping it off at an early voting site during the early voting period from October 14th through October 30th.

 To early vote